-Goldsmith participated in the second #bringtolightprojects event on September 30, 2015.
-This were five artists from Dubbo, Sunny Corner (between Bathurst & Lithgow) and Leeton showing works including video projections, a site specific installation and a music video designed for cafe patrons.
-Goldsmith’s work again takes her outside her comfort zone and usual practice as she sets up a real-time video/monitoring and playback installation in an open air shopping mall in Dubbo.
+Goldsmith participated in the second #bringtolightprojects event on September 30, 2015 with five artists from Dubbo, Sunny Corner (between Bathurst & Lithgow) and Leeton showing works including video projections, a site specific installation and a music video designed for cafe patrons.
+Goldsmith’s work again took her outside her comfort zone and usual practice with a real-time video/monitoring and playback installation in an open air shopping mall in Dubbo.

 Titled Rock.
 Feather.
-Space., the work included a marked out 1m square in an open air shopping mall (Church Street Rotunda, Dubbo), inside which is placed a small rock is tied to a feather.
+Space., the work included a marked out 1m square in an open air shopping mall (Church Street Rotunda, Dubbo), inside which was placed a small rock is tied to a feather.
 The feet of those passing over this space was videoed, viewed on a flat screen monitor set up nearby, pulling each participant’s gaze up to look at their feet as they pass by the natural, out of place objects on the ground.
-The resulting video has been submitted to the 2015 One Eye Film Festival.
+The resulting video was been shown the 2015 One Eye Film Festival.

 The idea behind the work was inspired by observing the movement of people interacting with Goldsmith’s work inside the Convent Chapel at Cementa15 – some were highly conscious of where they were in the space, others weren’t (these were the ones who kicked the soundboxes across the floor or stood back just observing the work rather than consciously interacting with it).

 In early 2014, Goldsmith and fellow artist, Julie Williams initiated a regional artist collective, Regional Contemporary Art Network (RCAN) – a group of about a dozen artists from Lithgow to Dubbo and including Molong, Kandos and Bathurst, seeking peer support and an opportunity to explore collaborative and professional development opportunities.
 RCAN has since dissolved.